purpleclay/gitz/docs/git/tag.md

 ... # (1)!
 ```

-1. The associated commit has been replaced with a `...` for brevity
+1. The associated commit was replaced with a `...` for brevity

 [^1]: Gitz defers the validation of a tag name to the git client.
 Any error is captured and returned back to the caller